OpenJML/openjml.github.io/tutorial/Feasibility.md

 ```
 {% include_relative T_Feasibility2.java %}
 ```
 The command stated at the top of the example checks whether it is possible to reach the `reachable` statement in the program.
 Indeed, the check runs without complaint, meaning that the program point is indeed reachable.
 Given that for positive numbers, the `abs` method should just return its input, how can this be?
-Well,. in verifying method `m` all we see is the specification of `abs`.
+Well, in verifying method `m` all we see is the specification of `abs`.
 That specification is _underspecified_.
 It only says that the output is non-negative, not that it is equal to the input or its negation.
 Replacing the `reachable` statement with an `unreachable` statement helps us do some debugging:
 ```
 {% include_relative T_Feasibility3.java %}
 ```